pwnage101/value-per-acre/revenue_per_acre_san_diego.md

   consideration.
 This is a non-trivial problem to solve because often there is no clue in the data which can help to automatically correlate the big box store with the parking lot.
+* Parcels located near the ocean are consistently valued higher due to demand to live near the beach.
+However, this has nothing to do with identifying financially solvent development patterns.
+A given development pattern which is currently located near the shoreline and is financially solvent would probably be less profitable if located elsewhere.

 ## Plots